Graduate Program Overview

 Welcome to the Department

 New students are welcomed to the department during an annual retreat.This is a time for everyone in the department to interact in a peaceful setting, and allows new students the opportunity to hear about the research in the different faculty laboratories.

 In addition to these classes, other courses are selected based on the student's interests.
-These courses may include classes from within Genome Sciences or outside areas like Biochemistry, Immunology, Microbiology, Biology, Pharmacology, or Neurobiology.
+These courses may include classes from within Genome Sciences or any other department.
 Finally, requirements in basic biochemistry may be fulfilled in the first year if not already taken during undergraduate study.

 Students may continue to take courses during their second year of study.
 These usually concern disciplines relevant to the student's dissertation research.
 In addition, beginning in the second year graduate students present oral reports on their research annually and make journal club presentations.

 During each quarter of the first year of graduate study, the student completes a research project in the laboratory of participating faculty.
 Rotations are chosen by the student based on their research interests.
 At the end of the final rotation, the student chooses a faculty sponsor for dissertation research.